consandstuff/consandstuff.github.io/rhythmcons/beatmania-iidx/iidx-small/turntable/index.md

 ## Part List / Hardware

 The turntable will be made entirely of 5mm acrylic pieces.
-This will make it cheaper (because you'll buy just one width) and it'll make it easier to buy if you already made the other parts of the controller.
+This will make it cheaper (because you'll buy just one thickness) and it'll make it easier to buy if you already made the other parts of the controller.
 All in all, this will be cheaper and easier than making it out of aluminum or metal.

 ###**Tools and parts**